 We would be your strategic partner that would evaluate and develop the most appropriate smart use case/cases for your town or rural community by:

 - Conducting an audit of your current infrastructure and identifying areas that could be improved by smart technology

 - Evaluating the economic, social and environmental benefits of Smart Town initiatives

 - Creating a business plan that would justify the investment in new smart infrastructure

 - Developing an assurance and implementation plan to ensure smooth deployment and use of the new smart technology.

-These are some of the themes that we would look at to determine the best smart use cases for your town.
+These are some of the themes that we would look at to determine the best smart use cases for your area.
 For example, Smart Mobility theme includes looking at smart parking, smart shared cycling infrastructure and other public transport solutions.